Skip to main content

 Displaced Palestinian children gather to receive food at a government school in Rafah in southern Gaza Strip, on 19 February 2024 (Mohammad Abed/AFP)

-In a 17-page memo sent to US Secretary of State Antony Blinken, USAID documented several examples of Israel blocking aid into the besieged Gaza Strip - including Israel killing aid workers, destroying agricultural structures, bombing ambulances and hospitals, and flat-out turning away trucks filled with food and medicine.
+The memo also described instances of Israel killing aid workers, destroying agricultural structures, bombing ambulances and hospitals, and flat-out turning away trucks filled with food and medicine.

 New MEE newsletter: Jerusalem Dispatch